MichaelGr/ez8139/README.md

 ez8139 is a simpler version of RTL8139 ethernet driver in Linux (in 8139cp.c file).
 I am writing it as an educational piece of code to learn device driver concepts.
 Things like PCI interface, DMA access, address spaces etc.

-It will be simpler since it will only work in x86_64 for QEMU and code for extra stuff like WOL, eeprom programming etc. won't be included.
+It will be simpler since it will only work in x86_64 for QEMU and code for extra stuff like WOL, eeprom programming, ACPI etc. won't be included.

+List of features that won't be implemented:
+* PCI hotplugging
+* Power management

 I am still learning device drivers and kernel in general so there will be errors on my side.
 Please contact me if you think something is wrong with the code.